 Tennozu Isle is a waterfront district of Tokyo, with repurposed warehouses, interesting modern shops and galleries, cafes, restaurants, and bars.

 First we visited Pigment, an art supply shop, about 210m walk from the Tennozu Isle Station, at 2-5-5 Higashi-Shinagawa, Shinagawa-ku, Tokyo.
 It is open from 11:00-20:00, closed on Mondays and Thursdays.
 Pigment is like a lolly shop for the eyes, with shelves full of shiny glass jars filled with the most beautiful rainbow of powdered pigments.
-The shop looks fairly unassuming from the outside, but the interior was designed by architect Kengo Kuma, who also designed the tourist centre in Asakusa, Tokyo.
+The shop’s bamboo pole wrapping was designed by architect Kengo Kuma, who also designed the tourist centre in Asakusa, Tokyo.

 Next we walked to Archi-Depot, which houses architectural models.
 It is open 11:00-20:00; ¥2,000pp.
 This is a clever business model: charge the architects to store their models and charge the public to view them.
 I think the entrance fee is a bit expensive, but – if you are interested in architecture – the exhibits are really interesting.

 Then we stopped at Slow House for a snack and drink.

 As we walked around the area of canals, boardwalks, and bridges, we happened upon a canal gallery of beautiful cars from the Classic Car Club of Japan.